Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Result analysis

-\textbf{Underneath the female representation cluster}, we can observe that one hierarchical representation cluster at a top position is best matched by the predefined representation division of the USA\&female conjunctive class.
+\textbf{Underneath the female representation cluster.} Underneath the female representation cluster, one hierarchical representation cluster at a high-level position is best matched by the predefined representation division of the USA\&female conjunctive class.
 Interestingly, unlike the UK\&male representation cluster, which resides underneath the USA\&male representation cluster, the UK\&female representation cluster does not reside underneath the USA\&female representation cluster.
-According to the text annotation near UK\&female representation cluster, the L-score-based matching degree is 0.52, with a poorer recall, which can be interpreted that the matching performance is mainly limited by the recall factor, considering 48\% of all representations pre-labelled as the UK\&female class are not captured by the matched cluster.
+This implies that the underlying patterns of USA\&male voices subsume those of UK\&male voices as captured by the speaker recognition network, whereas the underlying patterns of USA\&female and UK\&female voices are sufficiently distinct to remain separate clusters.
+For the UK\&female representation cluster, the L-score selects recall as the limiting factor with a value of $0.52$, meaning that $48\%$ of all representations pre-labelled as the UK\&female conjunctive class are not captured by the matched cluster.

-About the sibling hierarchical cluster of the UK\&female representation cluster, this cluster serves as the optimal match for representation divisions of two conjunctive classes, including division of the French\&female conjunctive class and that of the Norway\&female conjunctive class.
-If this cluster is interpreted as the France\&female cluster, a considerable number of representations belonging to the irrelevant Norway\&female class are imprecisely selected; conversely, if interpreted as the Norway\&female cluster, a considerable number of representations belonging to the irrelevant France\&female class are imprecisely selected.
-Therefore, it is reasonable to consider this cluster as a union of the Norway\&female and France\&female representation clusters.
-Besides, the Canada\&female and Ireland\&female conjunctive classes also share the same best-matched representation cluster, implying that this cluster could be considered a union of the Ireland\&female and Canada\&female representation clusters.
+The sibling hierarchical cluster of the UK\&female representation cluster serves as the best match for both the France\&female and Norway\&female conjunctive classes.
+If interpreted as the France\&female cluster, a considerable number of representations belonging to the Norway\&female class are imprecisely included; conversely, if interpreted as the Norway\&female cluster, a considerable number of representations belonging to the France\&female class are imprecisely included.
+It is therefore reasonable to interpret this cluster as a union of the France\&female conjunctive class and the Norway\&female conjunctive class.
+Furthermore, the Canada\&female and Ireland\&female conjunctive classes also share the same best-matched representation cluster, suggesting that this cluster could be interpreted as a union of the Ireland\&female and Canada\&female conjunctive classes.